alibosworth/pakon-planar-raw-converter/readme.md

 * `--no-invert` Don't run negpro.
 This will leave you with TIFFs that look dark and orange but you can use other tools to process them such as [Vuescan](http://www.hamrick.com/) or [ColorPerfect](http://www.c-f-systems.com/Plug-ins.html).
 If you use this option the raw TIFF files will be placed in the output directory.

-* `--keep-tiffs` Keep the intermediate TIFF files in a "tiffs" subdirectory instead of deleting them after inversion.
+* `--keep-intermediate-tiffs` Keep the intermediate TIFF files in a "tiffs" subdirectory instead of deleting them after inversion.

 * `--per-image-balancing` Compute a separate inversion profile for each image instead of sharing one across all files.
 By default, all images are analysed together to produce a shared profile for more consistent results across a roll.